camunda/camunda-docs/docs/components/console/manage-organization/external-sso.md

 - The domain used for the login email addresses
 - The Microsoft Azure AD domain
-- The generated client id
+- The generated client ID
 - The client secret value

 To generate the client on your end, you will need to use the Camunda **Redirect URL** `https://weblogin.cloud.camunda.io/login/callback `.
 Ensure you attach the user permissions `Users > User.Read`.